JasLin/logspout-logstash/README.md

 # build with proxy

-your can change proxy settings for go build to your proxy server in build.sh
+you can change proxy settings for go build to your proxy server in build.sh

 # Custom Logspout Builds